-Indicator 6.9.2 Conversion of the areas of naturally occurring indigenous vegetation with the following characteristics to plantation Forestry shall not be permitted:

-- 1) Any area of 5 hectares or greater which has an actual or emerging predominance of naturally occurring indigenous tree species of any height.
-For this clause an indigenous tree species is defined as any woody plant which ultimately forms part of the canopy of a naturally occurring Forest or any indigenous tree species that attains a diameter at breast height of 30cm or greater; - Any natural indigenous Forest vegetation, including riparian of between 1 and 5 hectares in area with an average canopy height of at least 6 m which is practical to protect.
-This recognises that in some instances some small pockets of native vegetation within a plantation Forest management area cannot practically be protected from disturbance.
-However, viable stands will be excluded from clearance and reasonable effort made to ensure such areas are not damaged in subsequent Forestry operations;
+- a) Affects a very limited portion of the area of the management unit, and - b) Will produce clear, substantial, additional, secure long-term conservation benefits in the management unit, and - c) Does not damage or threaten high conservation values, nor any sites or resources necessary to maintain or enhance those high conservation values. - 6.9.1 There is no conversion of natural forest to plantations, nor conversion of natural forests to non-forest land use, nor conversion of plantations on sites directly converted from natural forest to non-forest land use, except when the conversion: - 1) Affects a very limited portion of the management unit; and - 2) the conversion will produce clear, substantial, additional, secure, long-term conservation benefits in the management unit; and - does not damage or threaten high conservation values, nor any sites or resources necessary to maintain or enhance those high conservation values. - 6.9.2 Conversion of the areas of naturally occurring indigenous vegetation with the following characteristics to plantation is not conducted even within the limits established by 6.9.1: - Any area of 5 hectares or greater which has an actual or emerging predominance of naturally occurring indigenous tree species of any height.
+For this clause an indigenous tree species is defined as any woody plant which ultimately forms part of the canopy of a naturally occurring forest or any indigenous tree species that attains a diameter at breast height of 30cm or greater; - 2) any natural indigenous forest vegetation, including riparian of between 1 and 5 hectares in area with an average canopy height of at least 6 m which is practical to protect.
+This recognises that in some instances some small pockets of native vegetation within a plantation forest management area cannot practically be protected from disturbance.
+However, viable stands will be excluded from clearance and reasonable effort made to ensure such areas are not damaged in subsequent forestry operations; - 3) any vegetation recommended for protection in a survey report in the Protected Natural Areas Programme or classified as a Site of